 The Hawk’s Well has been busy making important new connections with other organisations both local, national and international.
 These new partnerships and collaborations make your theatre play a bigger part in what’s going on both at home and beyond and will help to bring new talent and initiatives to the Hawk’s Well over the next five years.

 These networks share resources and funding so that regional, national and international theatre companies, musicians and artists can visit more venues and in Nomad’s case produce new original work.
-As a direct result of the Hawk’s Well being a member of these two networks, Sligo audiences can see the very best performances in all art forms.
+As a direct result of the Hawk’s Well being a member of these three networks, Sligo audiences can see the very best performances in all art forms.

 Also in Sligo the Hawk’s Well Theatre was a founding member of the inaugeral 2013 Yeats Season which ran right through the summer and culminated in the Tread Softly...
 Festival in August.
 This new international festival brings the story of two of Sligo’s greatest sons, W.B and Jack B Yeats to life with Music, Theatre, Exhibitions and the Spoken Word.
 Our iYeats Poetry competition continues to attract a large entry and we have contacts through that with Yeats organisations in the U.S. and Australia.